 or monitoring our Facebook page, Twitter, and Nextdoor postings.

 If you do not have transportation out of the evacuation zone you must register in advance for transportation to a public shelter.
 Emergency bus routes will be scheduled based on the needs of our residents.

 If you plan to go to a public shelter and have special medical needs that include equipment that requires electricity (e.g., an oxygen concentrator) or require daily home health care, you must register in advance to ensure staff will be able to assist with your needs in a Special Medical Needs Shelter.

-Note: While official service animals are welcome in all public shelters, pets and "comfort/support animals" are only allowed in designated "pet-friendly" shelters - please remember to bring vaccination records and all supplies with you for both pets and service animals!
+Note: While official service animals are welcome in all public shelters, pets and "comfort/support animals" are only allowed in designated "pet-friendly" shelters - please remember to take vaccination records and all supplies with you for both pets and service animals!

 If you go to a public emergency shelter, be prepared!

 (think of it as a lifeboat; it is not a cruise ship)